 My current research interests are in the dynamics of socio-environmental change in both urban areas and extreme environments.
 Over the next 12 months I plan to support

 a more sustained dialogue across University researchers in order to: map out key areas in environmental sustainability for developing engaged research projects (locally and internationally); nurture collaborative approaches and partnerships with public sector, industry and local community groups; and

 design ways to work meaningfully across the humanities, arts and sciences in tackling the pressing challenges and predicaments of changing urban ecologies.
 This includes thinking and practicing ways of living differently in times marked by ecological emergencies and paying attention to the profound transformations

 in the context of socio-environmental change taking place across Western Sydney.
 In supporting research initiatives with impact (including non-traditional) I'd like to see a broader interdisciplinary dialogue on how Western Sydney University might become an exemplar for environmental sustainability.

 My goal is to support researchers aiming to build cross-disciplinary teams at the University across units where a culture of interaction does not currently exist,

 or is only in its early stages.
 For instance, connecting researchers in the environmental sciences to those in the environmental humanities can lead to new opportunities to improve human-environment interactions in urban and peri-urban ecosystems.
 Similarly, biologists and environmental scientists interacting

 with mathematicians, statisticians, and computer scientists can help to identify many of the solutions for the big data-driven challenges to environmental sustainability.
 In addition to facilitating team-building, I envision that these activities will also lead to more efficient and productive links

 with stakeholders outside the University through the bringing together of individuals' networks.

-My aim for the first six months is to work with the existing centres of urban research at the University, such as the Urban Research Program at SSaP and the ICS Cities and Economies clusters, and to open up discussions with areas of the University such as business, health, education and law which come
+My aim for the first six months is to work with the existing centres of urban research at the University, such as the Urban Research Program in the School of Social Sciences and Psychology and the Cities and Economies cluster at the Institute for Culture and Society, and to open up discussions with areas of the University such as business, health, education and